profan/XenkoByteSized/README.md

 ## [XenkoByteSized.ProceduralMesh.SubdividedPlaneMesh](XenkoByteSized/XenkoByteSized.Game/ProceduralMesh/SubdividedPlaneMesh.cs)

-A somewhat less simple example of expanding upon the above, generates a subdivded plane with a configurable width, height and number of subdivisions in each quadrant.
+A somewhat less simple example of expanding upon the above, generates a subdivided plane with a configurable width, height and number of subdivisions in each quadrant.

 Still does not use any index buffer, probably should.